Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch.md

 Please refer the [documentation](https://learn.microsoft.com/azure/search/vector-search-overview) to learn more about Vector Search.

-This sample will show you how to index a vector field and perform vector search.
+This sample will show you how to index a vector field and perform vector search using .NET SDK.

 ## Create a Vector Index